Fred Ottman: World Wrestling Federation (1994)

-Late career (1994–2001)
+Late career (1994–2001, 2025)

 After leaving the WWF in August 1994, Ottman, still using the Typhoon name, began wrestling on the independent circuit in the East Coast.
 In December 1995, he went to Japan to compete in a one-night tag team tournament, held by WAR.
 He teamed up with Shinja and advanced to the semi-finals, before losing to Genichiro Tenryu and Ultimo Dragon.
 In March 1996, he wrestled a tour of Malaysia for the National Wrestling Alliance feuding with King Kong Bundy.

 By the late 1990s, he was wrestling primarily in Florida, where he competed for FOW and WXO.
-In WXO, he was given a gimmick where he was too big to get out of his own car.
-He lost to NWA World Heavyweight Champion Dan Severn on November 7, 1997 in Gainesville, Florida.
-On May 27, 2000 as Typhoon he defeated One Man Gang and Ron Harris in a 3 way match for Wrestling In Ashwaubenon independent show in Ashwaubenon, Wisconsin.
+In WXO, he was given the name The Dominator and his gimmick was that he was too big to get out of his own car.
+He lost to NWA World Heavyweight Champion Dan Severn on November 7, 1997, in Gainesville, Florida.
+On May 27, 2000, as Typhoon he defeated One Man Gang and Ron Harris in a 3-way match for the Wrestling In Ashwaubenon independent show in Ashwaubenon, Wisconsin.

+In 2000, he briefly appeared in the iGW promotion as a manager named Sugar Daddy.

 Ottman was one of the participants in the 20-man Gimmick Battle Royal match at WrestleMania X-Seven as Tugboat, and was eliminated by his former partner, Earthquake.
 He retired soon thereafter.

+On March 12, 2025, during an interview with Bill Apter, Apter revealed that Ottman, along with his best friend and longtime tag team partner John Tenta, under their The Natural Disasters gimmick, will be inducted into the WWE Hall of Fame Class of 2025.
+Ottman added that he heard the news about it from Bruce Prichard via phone call.
+WWE later officially confirmed the induction on March 24.

 Return to wrestling (2009)

 On September 5, 2009, Ottman returned to the ring as Tugboat losing to Martin Nolte at DWA 10 years event in Uelzen, Germany.
-He return to North America on November 21 as Tugboat defeating Jason Static at ECPW in New York City.
+He returned to North America on November 21 as Tugboat defeating Jason Static at ECPW in New York City.
 He once again retired.